 Upcoming generations are proving to have an interest in non-ablative aesthetic treatments and will drive demand for innovated products, procedures, and practice design.1 Due to this shift in patient base, practices need to evolve to adapt to the newer generational ideologies.
-This device will be using the PicoSure device with the focus lens array to collect additional data and imaging.

-Although this laser technology is one of the most used, there is a need to expand claims and study its current use in the field.
+This device will be using the SoftWave device to collect additional data and imaging.
+Although this device is cleared for use by the U.S. Food and Drug Administration, there is a need to collect additional data, images, and tissue response to expand marketing claims.